apache/accumulo-website/_docs-2/getting-started/clients.md

 With the isolated scanner either all three of the changes are seen or none.

 The [IsolatedScanner] buffers rows on the client side so a large row will not crash a tablet server.
-By default rows are buffered in memory, but the user can easily supply their own buffer if they wish to buffer to disk when rows are large.
+By default, rows are buffered in memory, but the user can easily supply their own buffer if they wish to buffer to disk when rows are large.